TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 In order to define the groups in the model, the following steps are necessary:

 1. Create a group in the [`groups-data.csv`](@ref schemas) file by defining the `name` property and its parameters.
-2. In the file [`assets-data.csv`](@ref schemas), assign to the assets that belong to the group the `name` of the group they belong in the `group` parameter/column.
+2. In the file [`assets-data.csv`](@ref schemas), assign assets to the group by setting the `name` in the `group` parameter/column.

     > **Note:**
     > A missing value in the parameter `group` in the [`assets-data.csv`](@ref schemas) means that the asset does not belong to any group.

-Groups are useful to represent several common constraints, the following group constraints are the ones available in the model.
+Groups are useful to represent several common constraints, the following group constraints are available.

 ### [Setting up a maximum or minimum investment limit for a group](@id investment-group-setup)